SkylineCommunications/dataminer-docs/develop/schemadoc/Protocol/Protocol.HTTP.Session-timeout.md

 # timeout attribute

-Specifies that DataMiner must use this timeout value instead of the default one (or the one specified in the Session tag) when executing this connection of this session.
+Specifies that DataMiner must use this timeout value instead of the default one (or the one specified in the Connection tag) when executing this connection of this session.

 ## Content Type